Trade guide

 Is rendering a good career in 2026?▼

 Excellent.
 The UK government's net-zero targets require millions of homes to be retrofitted with external wall insulation.
-Combined with ongoing new build demand and homeowner renovations, render specialists have never been busier.
+Combined with ongoing new build demand and homeowner renovations, render specialists remain in demand.

 Do I need to be a plasterer first?▼